Quad9 website blocking: No copyright liability for DNS services!

 Private enforcement of the law is no substitute for proceedings under the rule of law

 The legal dispute before the Hamburg Courts and now also before the Leipzig Regional Court is associated with considerable costs and risks for Quad9.
-If Quad9 loses even in the first instance, it faces costs in the five-digit range.
-Independent services are generally unable to defend themselves against claims due to the considerable costs of legal disputes.
+The costs of the summary proceedings alone amount to a five-figure sum – a sum that a small provider like Quad9 can hardly afford.
+Independent services are usually unable to defend themselves against claims due to the considerable costs of legal disputes.
 Passing on the costs and risks of legal enforcement to uninvolved third parties thus entails the risk that legal disputes will not even arise in the future.
 This would mean that companies could have entire websites blocked on the basis of a single copyright infringement.
 There would then no longer be any judicial review of the blocking requests.

 The proceedings against Quad9 are part of a larger context of concerted attempts by the entertainment industry to enforce network blocking for copyright infringement ¬- without judicial proceedings.
 In 2021, entertainment industry associations and Internet access providers founded the "Clearinghouse Copyright on the Internet" (CUII).
 The Internet access providers participating in the CUII, such as Deutsche Telekom, Vodafone and 1 & 1, voluntarily implement DNS blocks on the recommendation of the CUII.
 The website in question in the preliminary injunction against Quad9 is also on the CUII's blocking list.
 This trend of private enforcement of rights is problematic from the point of view of the rule of law.
 Weighing up the fundamental rights of the parties concerned can only be done by state courts, not by stakeholders.
 This applies all the more in a procedure in which those most affected, the Internet users, are not involved.

 If DNS resolvers are also forced to block websites on demand in the future, the blocking requests of German rights holders' associations could even have a global impact.
 If German Internet access providers such as Telekom voluntarily impose a DNS block, this will at least only apply to their German customers.
 For a globally operating DNS resolver, however, it is not easily possible to limit a block to the users of one country, because this distinction is not technically provided for.
 Quad9 is dedicated to adhering to the rule of law, which is why it has invested a great deal of time and money in modifying its system so that the implementation of the injunction by the Hamburg Regional Court does not overshoot the mark and only applies to users in Germany, as ordered by the court.
-In parallel to the main proceedings at the Leipzig Regional Court, Quad9 with the support of the Society for Civil Rights, has therefore also filed an appeal against the Hamburg Regional Court's decision upholding its preliminary injunction in order to reverse it.
+In parallel to the main proceedings at the Leipzig Regional Court, which are now going to the next instance before the Dresden Higher Regional Court, Quad9 with the support of the Society for Civil Rights, has therefore also filed an appeal against the Hamburg Regional Court's decision upholding its preliminary injunction in order to reverse it.

 If the obligation to use network blocks is upheld, it will certainly not remain with this individual case.
 As we were able to find out through freedom of information requests, the rights holders' associations organized in the CUII are already planning to block at least 170 websites.